nx-lr/32chars-js/README.md

 If a substring contains many backslashes, then there are two options.
 The first is through a `RegExp` literal and calling `toString` which yields a string of the pattern between two slashes, or without using the `source` property.
 Alternatively, we could also use the `String.raw` function.

-However, if the compiler evaluates it to be a syntax error, despite using both the `replace` and `slice` methods, it falls back to using the normal substrings.
+However, if the compiler evaluates it, with native `eval` to be a syntax error, despite using both the `replace` and `slice` methods, it falls back to using the normal substrings.

 #### Integers